fmay/temp/.guides/sections.md

 ---
 title: 3 better birds on a branch
-files: []
+files:
+  - action: close
+    path: "#tabs"
+  - action: open
+    path: 3-var-3birds/main.js
+    panel: 0
+  - action: open
+    path: "#preview: 3-var-3birds/index.html"
+    panel: 0
+layout: ""
+step: 3-var-3birds

 ---
-Now take a look at the code.
+Now take a look at the new code on the left.
 You'll see that we have much shorter code.

 What we did here was to analyze what is going on and break it down into the following thought process